 A Message from Superintendent Bradley

 We will continue to implement our global calling system, eAlert system, Facebook, Twitter and website posts to communicate with you, so be sure that the correct contact information is on file in the main office of your child’s school.
-You should also watch the news stations on your television and/or listen to the radio stations for additional communication.
+You should also watch the news stations on your television and/or listen to the radio stations for more immediate communication.
 Please refrain from calling your child’s school during emergency situations.

 In the event of a delayed start, the following steps will be taken: